How It Works

 Score Normalization

 Different outlets use different scoring scales.
-To compare apples to apples, we normalize all scores to a 0-100 scale:
+To compare apples to apples, all scores are normalized to a 0-100 scale.

 Original FormatExampleNormalized